johnnyw-aws/aws-iot-twinmaker-samples/src/workspaces/cookiefactoryv2/CookieFactoryDemo/COGNITO_SAMPLE_SETUP_CONSOLE.md

 }
 ```

+## Confirming the Amazon Cognito user

-After setting up the above, you can update the following CLI command to administratively set the password for your users.
+After setting up the above, you can use the following CLI command to administratively set the password for your user. **Note the email address and password for when you configure the web application.**

 ```
 aws cognito-idp admin-set-user-password --user-pool-id "[YOUR_USER_POOL_ID]" --username "[USERNAME]" --password "[PASSWORD]" --permanent